Unama'ki Institute of Natural Resources: Overview

-The guiding principle that directs all of the work at UINR is a concept called Netukulimk, a Mi'kmaq word that loosely means 'sustainability'.
+The guiding principle that directs all of the work at UINR is a concept called Netukulimk, meaning the use of the natural bounty provided by the Creator for the self-support and well-being of the individual and the community.
 It is about achieving adequate standards of community nutrition and economic well-being without jeopardizing the integrity, diversity or productivity of our environment.

-UINR's integration of scientific research with Mi'kmaq traditional knowledge, practice and understanding is what makes UINR unique.
+UINR's integration of scientific research with Mi'kmaw traditional knowledge, practice and understanding makes UINR unique.
 UINR has signed Memorandum of Understandings to work together with many organizations including Environment Canada and Fisheries and Oceans Canada.